OFA-Sys/OFASys/README.md

 The complete script is available at [scripts/trainer_api.py](https://github.com/OFA-Sys/OFASys/blob/main/scripts/trainer_api.py).

-## Infer multiple multi-modal tasks with One Checkpoint
+## Infer Multiple Multi-modal Tasks with One Checkpoint

 OFASys can infer multiple multi-modal tasks using just **One** checkpoint.